VirtusLab/git-machete-intellij-plugin/src/uiTest/kotlin/com/virtuslab/gitmachete/uitest/MyIndicators-flake-debug-notes.md

 ## Mitigation in place

-`MyIndicators.indicatorState` **no longer consults `DumbService.isDumb()`**;
-the wait is gated solely on the list of status-bar progress indicators (`StatusBar.getBackgroundProcessModels()`).
-This is enough because:

-- The paused `MyDumbModeTask` does NOT contribute a progress indicator (we never see a `background processes are running` line during the freeze window in `idea.log`), so it is now invisible to the wait.
+Two layers in `MyIndicators.kt`:

+1. **`DumbService.isDumb()` is no longer consulted.** Activity is gated on `StatusBar.getBackgroundProcessModels()` only.
+This handles the 2026-05-27 flavour, where the paused `MyDumbModeTask` keeps `isDumb()` true but does not surface as a progress indicator.

+2. **Per-task stall threshold (30 s).** `indicatorState` runs every visible `TaskInfo` through a `StallTracker` keyed by `System.identityHashCode + getTitle()`.
+Any task that has been continuously visible for >= 30 s is logged once and dropped from the "running" set.
+This handles the 2026-06-01 flavour, where the platform DOES register a `withBackgroundProgress(...)` wrapper for the paused dumb-mode task and that wrapper stays visible for the whole 2-minute timeout.

+Why 30 s is safe in practice:

-- Healthy occurrences of the same task finish in 2-60 ms, far below any test-meaningful threshold; they would be missed by polling anyway.
+- Healthy occurrences of the offending task wrapper finish in 2-60 ms (we have 13+ datapoints from the pre-freeze portion of the same `idea.log`s).
-- Every legitimate long-running scanning/indexing operation (initial project indexing, "Updating Git Machete status...", "Closing attached shared indexes...", VCS log refresh, etc.) is visible in `getBackgroundProcessModels()`, so the test still waits for them.
+- The longest legitimate visible tasks in these tests are initial project scanning ("Updating Git Machete status...", "Closing attached shared indexes...", VCS log refresh) which complete well under 10 s in CI.
+- The smart-quiescence step still requires a 10 s no-indicator window after the stall guard fires, so an erroneously aged-out task that immediately reappears will keep the wait honest as long as it churns.
 - The git/VCS/UI actions exercised by these tests do not depend on PSI indexes being ready, so we don't need smart-mode protection.

+The new logging also prints the task's title (via `TaskInfo.getTitle()`) instead of the opaque `PlatformTaskSupportKt$taskInfo$1@<hash>` proxy `toString()`.
+The next occurrence's gradle output should tell us at a glance *which* task is hung, without needing a thread dump.

-Side effect: if a future regression introduces a legitimate dumb-mode task that lacks a progress indicator AND that the test actually needs to wait for, this wait will no longer catch it.
-None of the current actions look like they would suffer; if a future test does, prefer adding a dedicated `Driver.waitForSmartMode(timeout)` call at that site rather than reintroducing the global `isDumb()` gate.
+Side effect: if a future regression introduces a legitimate task that needs to keep running for more than 30 s while a test waits for it, the wait will prematurely succeed.
+None of the current actions look like they would suffer; if a future test does, prefer adding a dedicated `Driver.waitForSmartMode(timeout)` or per-call `waitFor("MyCondition") {}` at that site rather than raising the global stall threshold.

 ## Other options considered (not applied)